Batesville, Indiana: Geography

 According to the 2010 census, Batesville has a total area of 6.156 sqmi, of which 6.09 sqmi (or 98.93%) is land and 0.066 sqmi (or 1.07%) is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Batesville has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Economy

 There are two large publicly traded companies headquartered in Batesville.
 There are also smaller manufacturing companies in Batesville, as well as a telecommunications company formerly known as Enhanced Telecommunications Corporation, that serves several surrounding towns and cities like Greensburg.
+Metal parts manufacturer Batesville Tool & Die is based in the city.